TianlinZhang668/18222278799.github.io/_pages/about.md

 # Recent News

+- 05/2024 Invited to serve as a reviewer for NeurIPS 2024
+- 04/2024 Our paper titled "SuicidEmoji: Derived Emoji Dataset and Tasks for Suicide-Related Social Content" got accepted in SIGIR 2024 Resource track.
 - 03/2024 Invited to serve an editor for Journal Plos One (IF=3.7)
 - 03/2024 Invited to serve a reviewer for COLM
 - 02/2024 Our paper titled "Emotion Detection for Misinformation: A Review" got accepted in Information Fusion